dsdivyansh/My-Projects/README.md

 - [Contribution](#contribution)

 ## Introduction
-This website is platform independent, on which user can create their own account to upload blogs , on this platform multiple users can see their uploaded blogs with publicly adding comment feature.
+WizBlog is platform independent, on which user can create their own account to upload blogs , on this platform multiple users can see their uploaded blogs with publicly  comment adding feature.

 For Database management **SQLite3** is used.